b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 comments: true
 ---
 # 🔗 Sources & More Material
-#TODO This page is pretty messy.
+This page is pretty messy.
 Come in and look around if you like!
 Hopefully by next time you stop by, it'll feel more coherent.

 ---